 - You may have committed an immigration violation; the documents submitted during filing did not provide enough evidence that you were legally employed at all times; you had never been out of status as a student, etc.

-Hence, such applicants, if they’re still staying in the USA must leave and apply for visa at an American consulate.
+Hence, such applicants, if they’re still staying in the USA must leave and apply for the visa at a U.S. consular post.

 The officer will determine if you are eligible for re-entry based on the evidence you’ll provide during the interview.